 However, what these questionnaires will do is allow a doctor to ask you questions about your car accident and your lawsuit without your lawyer present.
 The scope of an independent medical exam is narrow.
 They are limited under the No-Fault law to only being able to require you to “submit” to a “mental or physical examination by physicians.”
 (MCL 500.3151(1)) Your auto insurance company can order you to go to an independent medical examination and you must go and submit to the “mental or physical examination.”
 An IME doctor who isn’t being fair asking you to fill out an extensive questionnaire, asking detailed questions about how a car accident happened, is beyond the scope of the exam and is not part of the legal requirement to attend to an exam.

-OUR ADVICE: In order to protect our clients from being ambushed by these tricks, like lengthy questionnaires, we notify the insurer in advance to inform him or her that our clients will not be filling out questionnaires at the exam.
-Any questionnaires related to an independent medical exam that the physician or the claims adjuster for the insurance company wishes to have must first be sent to our attorneys, who will review it and complete it with the client providing only the information that is relevant (such as pain levels and treatment to-date) to an independent medical exam.
+OUR ADVICE: In order to protect our clients from being ambushed by IME doctors who aren’t fair and use these tricks, like lengthy questionnaires, we notify the insurer in advance to inform him or her that our clients will not be filling out questionnaires at the exam.
+Any questionnaires related to an independent medical exam that the physician or the claims adjuster for the insurance company wishes to have must first be sent to our car accident laywers, who will review it and complete it with the client providing only the information that is relevant (such as pain levels and treatment to-date) to an independent medical exam.